filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 ### Using Filecoin

-The final option is to use a decentralized storage marketplace, such as Filecoin.
+The final option is to pin your data to a decentralized storage marketplace, such as Filecoin.
 In Filecoin's structure, clients make regular small payments to store data at a specified availability, while miners earn these payments by continuously verifying this data's integrity, storing it, and ensuring it can be retrieved quickly.
-This allows users to incentivize Filecoin miners to ensure their content will be live when it's needed, a clear advantage over depending solely on the generosity of other network users as required with IPFS.
+This allows users to incentivize Filecoin miners to ensure their content will be live when it's needed, a clear advantage over depending solely on the generosity of other network users as required with using IPFS on its own.

 ## Filecoin, powered by IPFS